lucacarniato/BloomonCodeChallenge/README.md

     + Update the number of available flowers for each specie.

-    + Repeat until the number of available flowers is larger than and bouquet can be generated.
+    + Repeat until no bouquet can be generated.
-    Break when one of these two conditions is not satisfied.

   This approach uses a greedy algorithm to maximize the number of bouquets for each group (large/small).
-  For the sample.txt input file, 15 large and 15 small bouquets were generated.
+  For the flowers available in the sample.txt input file, 15 large and 15 small bouquets were generated.

-+ From the generated bouquets encode the bouquet code and send the results to standard output.
++ From the generated bouquets encode the bouquet code and print the results to standard output.

 ## Build docker